antkeeper/superbuild/README.md

 # Antkeeper Superbuild

-This repository contains a CMake superbuild system and all dependencies required to build Antkeeper.
+This repository contains the superbuild system and all dependencies required to build Antkeeper.

 ## Download